-I really like mandala patterns for a long time.
+I really liked mandala patterns for a long time.
 I like to colour them and some are simpler, others are more complicated.
 It feels like a mini-meditation procedure when my colour pencils quickly run over the pattern on paper.
 I like the smell of paper.
 In my opinion, the computer can never substitute this smell.
-I will be sharing process of how I embroider my Mandala by Hand in this post, so it will be growing in time.
+I will be sharing the process of how to embroider Mandala by Hand in this post, so it will be growing in time.
 Please, come back to check on my progress.

 Inga Marita has started this idea on her Instagram profile.
-She has shared one of her beautiful Mandala work, so you can see one of the possible mandala results that can be embroidered.
+She has shared one of her beautiful embroidered Mandala, so you can see one of the possible mandala results that can be embroidered.

 Definition of Mandala – (in Jungian psychology) a mandala as a symbol in a dream, representing the dreamer’s search for completeness and self-unity.

-I will learn and listen to my inner voice – to embroider my dream Mandala and try to reach my inner self during these hard COVID-19 situation and our second lock-down in Slovenia.
+I will learn and listen to my inner voice – to embroider my dream Mandala and try to reach my inner self during these hard COVID-19 situations and our second lock-down in Slovenia.

 This page may contain some affiliate links (please read my full disclosure).
 If you decide and purchase through there will be no additional cost to you.
 I will appreciate it because you help me support my business.
 Sharing is caring <3